Jane Kaczmarek

-Early life
+Early life and education

 Kaczmarek was born in Milwaukee, Wisconsin, the daughter of Evelyn (née Gregorska), a teacher, and Edward Kaczmarek, a US Department of Defense worker.
-She grew up in Greendale, a village outside Milwaukee, where she was raised a Roman Catholic.
+Of Polish descent, she grew up in Greendale, a village outside Milwaukee, where she was raised a Roman Catholic.
 Kaczmarek is a graduate of Greendale High School.
+She graduated from the University of Wisconsin-Madison in 1979 and Yale School of Drama in 1982.

 Career

 Kaczmarek appeared in St. Elsewhere, and sitcoms Frasier and Cybill.
 She was also a regular on the first eight episodes of the Showtime run of The Paper Chase, as Connie Lehman.
+She also played a major role in the 1994 television film Without Warning as Dr. Caroline Jaffe.

 In 1999, Kaczmarek was cast to play Lois in the sitcom Malcolm in the Middle, which premiered on January 9, 2000.
 TV Guide dubbed her role in the series as a "true breakout; a female Homer Simpson", and critics hailed her for her comic talents.
 Later, Kaczmarek would credit the show for bringing out her comedic side, saying, "[Before Malcolm] I couldn't even get auditions for comedies.
 I played very unfunny people."

 In September 2008, she appeared on stage in The House of Blue Leaves at the Mark Taper Forum in Los Angeles.

 In 2011, it was confirmed that Kaczmarek would make a vocal appearance as Red Jessica in the television series Jake and the Never Land Pirates during its second season early 2012.

 Kaczmarek was the narrator in the 2011 Wisconsin Educational Communications Board and PBS production of Wisconsin's Nazi Resistance: The Mildred Fish-Harnack Story, a documentary about the life of fellow Milwaukee native Mildred Fish-Harnack who, in 1943, was the only American woman to ever be personally sentenced to death by order of Adolf Hitler for her role in the German Nazi Resistance Movement.

 In November 2012, she made a guest appearance on ABC's The Middle as Frankie Heck's (Patricia Heaton) dental teacher.
 In 2013, Kaczmarek guest starred on NBC's long-running legal drama, Law & Order: Special Victims Unit, as Suffolk County D.A.
 Pamela "Pam" James.

 Kaczmarek and former Malcolm in the Middle co-star Bryan Cranston reprised their roles as Lois and Hal respectively in an "alternate ending" featurette on the Breaking Bad DVD/Blu-ray box set that was released on November 26, 2013.
 In it, Hal wakes up from the nightmare that was the plot of Breaking Bad, in a nod to the final scene from Newhart.